jacops/kubers/examples/nginx-basic-auth/README.md

 # Nginx Basic Auth Example
 This is a simple demonstration of how `kubers` can be leveraged to protect a website served by `nginx`.
+If you are using the provided Terraform scripts, the credentials to access example website are: `test:test`

 ## Prerequisites
 * Kubernetes cluster